mrc-ide/individual/joss/paper.md

 A wide variety of simulation software exist for generic agent-based models.
 Among the best known are Repast [@North:2013], Mesa [@Masad:2015], and NetLogo [@Wilensky:1999].
 In the Julia programming language, Agents.jl [@Vahdati:2019] provides an efficient platform for specifying and simulation agent-based models.
 Unlike `individual`, in Agents.jl a user specifies a custom type that defines a single agent, whereas in `individual` users define variables that implicitly specify the possible model states.
-Pathogen.jl is a recent software package for individual based simulation of SEIR, SEI, SIR, and SI type epidemic models, where infection, incubation, and recovery events may depend on specific characteristics of each individual (or pairs, in the case of infection).
-Nontheless it is restricted to these types of epidemic models, and does not support arbitrary waiting time distributions.
+Pathogen.jl is a package for individual based simulation of SEIR, SEI, SIR, and SI type epidemic models, where infection, incubation, and recovery events may depend on specific characteristics of each individual (or pairs, in the case of infection).
+Nonetheless it is restricted to these types of epidemic models, and does not support arbitrary waiting time distributions.

-Epi software not R:
-EpiFire [@Hladish:2012] is a C++ library for network epidemic simulations.
-Numerus Model Builder [@Getz:2018] and NOVA [@Salter:2013] EMOD [@Bershteyn:2018]
-SimpactCyan [@Liesenborgs:2019], for HIV epidemiology, continuous time discrete event using mNRM, so restricted to Markov processes.
+Various software libraries also exist specifically for epimiological simulation.
+EpiFire [@Hladish:2012] and SimpactCyan [@Liesenborgs:2019] are C++ libraries for simulation of epidemics on networks.
+The Numerus Model Builder [@Getz:2018] and NOVA [@Salter:2013] platforms use a specialized scripting language for users to define models.
+EMOD [@Bershteyn:2018] is a highly successful and complex modeling software in C++ which relies on JSON configuration files to interact with.

 ## R Software

-R/ABM:
+### General R Packages

 Several R packages provide interfaces to other software libraries.
 The nlrx package provides an R interface to NetLogo [@Salecker:2019] to set up reproducible experiements and focuses on sensitivity analysis, and RNetLogo is a more basic interface [@Thiele:2014].
 For the Repast library, RRepast provides a sophisticated interface [@Garcia:2016].

 Among software written specifically for R, there are several generic modeling platforms which support agent based models.
 For discrete event simulation simmeR [@Ucar:2017] develops a similar `R6` interface with linked C++ but whose API is set up for modeling the types of sytstems commonly encountered in operations research, such as queueing processes, but would be difficult to use for epidemiological applications.

-SpaDES [@Mcintire:2021] also exists.
+SpaDES [@Mcintire:2021] is a generic discrete event simulator designed for large ecological models on raster landscapes, but has a learning curve.
-NetLogoR [@Bauduin:2019] is a translation of the NetLogo framework into R.
+For general models, NetLogoR [@Bauduin:2019] is a complete translation of NetLogo into R.

 ibm [@Oliveros:2016] provides examples of simple, extensible, individual based models in R but does not provide a generic interface. ibmcraftr [@Tun:2016] allows creation